-Flowering currant forms dense stands along waterways and in shrublands, crowding out native species.
-It sprouts from root crowns, and stems can also take root when they touch the ground, forming new plants.
+Forms dense stands along waterways and in shrublands, crowding out native species.
+Sprouts from root crowns, and stems can also take root when they touch the ground, forming new plants.
 Heavy seed crops occur every second or third year and 45kg of berries will yield about 1.8kg of seed (approx 500,000 seeds) that is spread by birds and small mammals.

 How does it spread?

 Pioneer species that sprouts from seed or root crown, especially after fire.
 Can also spread by layering when stems touch the ground, form roots, and develop into new plants.